You may avoid medications by making simple changes

 One study showed that both smoking and salt consumption added to the risk of GERD significantly (4).
 Risk increased 70 percent in people who smoked.
 Surprisingly, people who used table salt regularly saw the same increased risk as seen with smokers.

-PPIs include Nexium (esomeprazole), Prilosec (omeprazole), Protonix (pantoprazole) and Prevacid (lansoprazole).
+The most frequently prescribed PPIs include Prilosec (omeprazole), Protonix (pantoprazole), Nexium (esomeprazole), and Prevacid (lansoprazole).
 They have demonstrated efficacy for short-term use in the treatment of Helicobacter pylori-induced (bacteria overgrowth in the gut) peptic ulcers, GERD symptoms and complication prevention and gastric ulcer prophylaxis associated with NSAID use (aspirin, ibuprofen, etc.) as well as upper gastrointestinal bleeds.

 However, they are often used long-term as maintenance therapy for GERD.
 PPIs used to be considered to have mild side effects.
 Unfortunately, evidence is showing that this may not be true.
 Most of the data in the package inserts is based on short-term studies lasting weeks, not years.
 The landmark study supporting long-term use approval was only one year, not 10 years.
 However, maintenance therapy usually continues over many years.